JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

-We write now the function `load_data` which loads the data and transform it into the the correct shape.
+We write now the function `load_data`, which loads the data and transform it into the correct shape.
 The keyword argument `onehot` specifies whether the labels should be converted into their one-hot representation.
 The `dataset` keyword specifies which dataset to load.
 It can be any dataset from the MLDatasets package, or we can even use datasets outside of this package provided that we define the `traindata` and `testdata` functions for it.

 ```@example nn
 using Flux